admin1

 Evidence PointDescription

-Continuous WatchfulnessThe system monitors your tires all the time.
+Continuous WatchfulnessThe system monitors tires continuously.

 Enhanced Handling and Braking Performance